MichaelHochriegl/SignalRGen/docs/guide/getting-started.md

 ## Key Points to Remember

-- The interface (`IPingPongHub`) defines the contract between client and server
+- The interface (`IPingPongHubContractClient`) defines the contract between client and server
-- Methods without `[ClientToServerMethod]` are server-to-client callbacks
+- Methods in the `TServer` interface are server-to-client callbacks
-- Methods with `[ClientToServerMethod]` are client-to-server calls
+- Methods in the `TClient` interface are client-to-server calls
-- Use the generated class (`PingPongHub`) in your client code, not the interface
+- Use the generated class (`PingPongHubContractClient`) in your client code, not the interface
-- The server implements both the interface and inherits from `Hub<TInterface>`
+- The server implements a `Hub` by implementing the `TClient` interface and inherits from `Hub<TServer>`

 ## Complete Example